wavefrontHQ/docs/pages/doc/proxies_troubleshooting.md

 ### Step 1: Enable Valid Point Logging and Examine Valid Points

-To send all valid points thate are received at the proxy to a separate log file, file, enable raw valid point logging.
+To capture all valid points that are received at the proxy to a local log file, enable raw valid point logging.

 {% include warning.html content="Enable valid point logging only for a short time during troubleshooting.
 The log files will use a lot of disk space quickly."%}